system76/docs/content/minecraft-server-hosting.md

 section: software
 ---

 Minecraft 1.17 dropped on June 8, 2021.
 In this article, we will be going over how to set up a Minecraft server on your Pop!_OS or Ubuntu install.
-System76 and Mojang recommend having an 8GB minimum but 16GB is preferred.
+System76 and Mojang recommend having an 8GB minimum od system RAM but 16GB is preferred.
 Any hard drive over 128GB will work for a basic Minecraft server, a drive of 1TB to 2TB is recommended for having backups.
 This article will use mostly Terminal commands, if you want a refresher on the terminal you can see our article [here](https://support.system76.com/articles/terminal-basics).

 ## Updating and Installing Software Needed